canjs/can-component/docs/component.md

 ### Tabs

 The following demos a tabs widget.
-Click "Add Vegetables" to add a new tab.
+Click “Add Vegetables” to add a new tab.

 @demo demos/can-component/tabs.html